oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 *Example 1 (which fails the test):*

 ```
-      "flags": [
+    "notes": [
       {
-          "label": "component_not_present"
+        "category": "description",
+        "text": "Product A is a local time tracking tool.
+It is mainly used by software developers and can be connected with most modern time-tracking systems.",
+        "title": "Product Description"
       }
-      ]
+    ],
 ```

-> The given flag does not specify to which products it should be applied.
+> The given note item does not specify to which products it applies to.